You are here

 Potential need to pay a shift differential (represented) or shift premium (non-represented)

-• An agency would typically be required to pay a shift differential (represented) or shift premium (non-represented civil service) if employee works between 6 pm and 6 am.
+• An agency would typically be required to pay a shift differential (represented) or shift premium (non-represented civil service) if an employee works between 6 pm and 6 am.
 The differential or premium would be paid for whole shift if any hours are worked between 6 pm and 6 am.
-Represented employees may not waive shift premium; only the Union has the ability to waive the shift premium.
+Represented employees may not waive shift premium; only the Union can waive the shift premium.

 • Agencies may need to contact OFM Labor Relations to explore whether an MOU is an option to allow more flexibility.
 Absent an MOU, employees would be entitled to shift premium if the Collective Bargaining Agreement provides for it, even if the employee is asking for the change.